Lyubov Uspenskaya: Biography

 In the restaurant where she was working at that time, she was noticed by musicians from Kislovodsk, who were looking for a good singer all over the country and, found everything they were looking for when they heard her sing.
 Subsequently, they offered her a job and invited to move out to Kislovodsk.
-Without thinking twice, Lyuba agrees and goes to Kislovodsk to begin an independent life and build a career as a singer.
-There she quickly gains popularity and offers of other jobs.
-After working in Kislovodsk, the singer decides to go to Yerevan where she experiences the first break through.
-She works with such an outstanding musician as Levon Malkhasyan, who is known as the legendary jazzman.
+Without thinking twice, Uspenskaya agreed and went to Kislovodsk to begin an independent life and build a career as a singer.
+There she quickly gained popularity and offers of other jobs.
+After working in Kislovodsk, the singer decided to go to Yerevan where she experienced her first break through.
+She worked with Levon Malkhasyan.
 People went to the restaurant where she sang just to listen to he.
 But the more popular she became, the more it was hinted that her repertoire and behavior on stage should be corrected.
 Lyuba's voice, known for its hoarseness, was considered criminal and did not meet the standards of the USSR.

 In 1978, together with her second husband, Yuri Uspensky, she emigrated from the USSR.
 For about a year she lived in Italy, and was planning to move to Canada – to her parents and brothers who already lived there.
-However, refusing cash benefits, Lyuba decided to move to the United States, where she was offered a job by Leonard Lev of a singer in the city of New York City at the most popular Russian restaurant, "Sadko".
+However, refusing cash benefits, Uspenskaya decided to move to the United States, where she was offered a job by Leonard Lev of a singer in the city of New York City at the most popular Russian restaurant, "Sadko".
 During the first three days of Lyuba's performance, people who lived in Brighton Beach, the Russian-Jewish neighborhood in Brooklyn, were lining up to hear her sing.

 In America, Uspenskaya divorced her second husband, when she met Vladimir Nizovsky, known as "Vladimir Franz", who moved to America from Germany.
 He became not only the singer's third husband, but also her producer who invested money in her first album.
-After "Sadko", Lyuba moved on to work at the restaurant called "Odessa" that belonged to Leonard Lev.
+After "Sadko", Uspenskaya moved on to work at the restaurant called "Odessa" that belonged to Leonard Lev.

 In the late 1980s, she moved from New York City to Los Angeles.
 There Luba was offered a job at the restaurant "Arbat", formerly known as "Brown Derby".
 The restaurant had a 1930s design and style and was wildly popular among the celebrities of Los Angeles until it was bought by Russians and renamed.

-In 1985, Lyubov Uspenskaya recorded her first album, produced by Mikhail Shufutinsky.
-The album included several songs written by Willy Tokarev.
+In 1985, Uspenskaya recorded her first album, produced by Mikhail Shufutinsky.
+The album included several songs written by Willi Tokarev.
 The album was called "My Loved One", and released in US.

-Having lived together for several years, Uspenskaya and Vladimir decided to get a divorce.
-In 1988, Lyubov Uspenskaya meets a businessman Alexander Plaksin.
+Having lived together for several years, Uspenskaya and Nizovsky decided to get a divorce.
+In 1988, Uspenskaya met businessman Alexander Plaksin.
 In her many interviews, she enthusiastically recalls how she was amazed by his gesture: the very next day after they met, he presented her with a black convertible.
 Alexander became her fourth spouse, and together they had a daughter, Tatyana Plaksina (born 27 December 1989).